McGrapefruit/pink-quanta/content/index.md

 ### Obsidian & Digital Knowledge- and Projektmanagement

 I am a [[Obsidian]] fanboy, there is no denying it.
+Obsidian is a software which helps you to store and connect notes and thoughts in a super simple way.
 In my opinion the obsidian online-community paints a picture of an overly complicated software, which is aimed at hardcore academics, PKM-Nerds, computer scientists or for Pen&Paper-Gaming/World-building.
 But thats not true at all.

 Obsidian is great for students/university/Education, (Project) Managers, Assistants, Side-Husslers, Hobbies, (Journal-)Writers etc. – anything that has to do with organisation or writing.